hugoferreira/mcp-mqtt-proxy/README.md

 pytest
 ```

+### Test Fixtures

+The project uses standalone Python scripts for test fixtures rather than embedding code as strings within test files.
+This makes fixtures:

+- Easier to edit (proper syntax highlighting and linting)
+- More maintainable (no need for string escaping)
+- Reusable across multiple test files

+Fixtures can be found in the `tests/integration/fixtures/` directory, with `simple_responder.py` serving as a mock MCP server for integration tests.

 ## Acknowledgements

 This project is derived from the original [`mcp-proxy`](https://github.com/sparfenyuk/mcp-proxy) by Sergey Parfenyuk, which provides the foundation for stdio/MCP handling and the overall proxy structure.